Los Angeles Murder and Attempted Murder Defense Lawyer

 If you’ve been accused of murder, you know you’re in serious trouble.
 Murder is considered one of the most heinous crimes one person can commit against another.
 It is punished by the harshest of penalties.

 Being accused of murder makes you an unsympathetic character in the eyes of many jurors.
-You will need a highly skilled and experienced Los Angeles murder defense lawyer, from the beginning, to ensure the best outcome to your case.
+You will need a highly skilled and experienced Los Angeles federal crime defense lawyer from the beginning, to ensure the best outcome to your case.

 Mr. Dudley has the skill, the experience and the resources you need.
 He has won murder and attempted murder cases at trial in both federal and state courts and has obtained the dismissal of cases at preliminary hearings and other pre-trial proceedings.